-To start out I started taking Vicodin on the weekends in my late 20’s.
-This got to mixing Vicodin and Percocet and doing it every day.
+At first I was taking Vicodin on the weekends in my late 20s.
+Soon I was mixing Vicodin with Percocet, and doing it every day.
 I started snorting oxycodone.
-I was able to get 80 mg oxy.
-I lost a lot of money using these pills and I threw away most of my youth and even got involved in heroin for a while.
+I was able to get 80mg oxy.
+Over time I lost a lot of money using these pills, and I threw away most of my youth.
+I even got involved in heroin for a while.

 What was opiate withdrawal like for you?

 Terrible.
 Diarrhea, headache, flu.
 I felt sick.
-I just wanted to stay in bed, and even then I couldn’t lay still.
+I just wanted to stay in bed, but even then I couldn’t lie still.

 What was the most frustrating thing about trying to find addiction treatment?

 Having to go to a place that was surrounded by dealers.
-Also not being able to work with the counselors in a way that fit in for me/my job.
+I also hated not being able to work with the counselors in a way that fit for me/my job.

-Were you made aware of MAT recovery meds like methadone, Suboxone and Vivitrol?
+Were you made aware of medically assisted treatment (MAT) recovery meds like methadone, Suboxone and Vivitrol?
 Had you tried them in the past?